 Three student wearing red promoting school spirit by attending socicall event

-Learn what your Student Government is up to and mingle with your student leaders!
+Learn what your Student Government is up to!
 Stop by and let us know how your semester is going.

 Board Meetings